Darktex/darktex.github.io/about.md

 <img src="{{ site.url }}/images/{{ site.owner.avatar }}" alt="{{ site.owner.name }} photo" class="author-photo pull-right">

 Hi!
-My name is Davide Testuggine and I am a software engineer, a sporadic blogger, a videogame geek, and overall thinker.
+My name is Davide Testuggine and I am a software engineer, a sporadic blogger, a video- (and board-) game geek, and somebody that likes critical thinking.

 I obtained my Bachelor's Degree in Ingegneria Informatica (Computer Engineering) at Università di Genova (University of Genoa) in my hometown in Italy, and my Master's Degree at the University of Cambridge (MPhil in Advanced Computer Science).